SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 folder: mydoc
 ---

-Alert De-duplication can help you reduce alert noise by organising and grouping alerts.
+Alert Deduplication can help you reduce alert noise by organising and grouping alerts.
 This also provides easy access to similar alerts when needed.

-This can be achieved by defining De-duplication Rules for each Service in Squadcast.
-When these rules evaluate to _true_ for an incoming incident, alerts will get de-duplicated.
+This can be achieved by defining Deduplication Rules for each Service in Squadcast.
+When these rules evaluate to _true_ for an incoming incident, alerts will get deduplicated.

 ## Prerequisites

-- The User Role associated with the user in the Team must have required permissions to manage Services (ability to manage De-duplication Rules).
+- The User Role associated with the user in the Team must have required permissions to manage Services (ability to manage Deduplication Rules).

-- Integrate with an Alert Source and ensure that the Alert Source has started sending alerts to Squadcast before setting up De-duplication Rules.
+- Integrate with an Alert Source and ensure that the Alert Source has started sending alerts to Squadcast before setting up Deduplication Rules.

 {{site.data.alerts.yellow-note-i}}
 <b>Important</b>
-<br/><br/><p>De-duplication Rules work only on incidents in either the <b>Triggered</b> or <b>Acknowledged</b> states.</p>
+<br/><br/><p>Deduplication Rules work only on incidents in either the <b>Triggered</b> or <b>Acknowledged</b> states.</p>
 {{site.data.alerts.end}}

-## Creating De-duplication Rules
+## Creating Deduplication Rules

 Ensure that the right Team is chosen from the team picker on the top of the screen.